moshchev/haseigel-fs/readme.md

 - **Database** (if you want to store/fetch HTML from Postgres):
   - `DB_HOST`, `DB_NAME`, `DB_USER`, `DB_PASS`, `DB_PORT`.
 - Additional keys or tokens for Fireworks AI models, etc.

+https://docs.litellm.ai/docs/providers - you can find all the providers that are currently supported by litellm, so you can configure your .env file to use the provider you want.

 Example `.env`:
 ```env